cis241-gvsu/w25-classmaterial/minilabs/minilab01.md

 ## Question 2
 Suppose you are in your home directory.
-Write the command to change into the `tmp` directory using only absolute paths, without changing directories.
+Write the command to change into the `tmp` directory using only absolute paths.
 <br><br><br><br>

 ## Question 3
 Suppose you are in your home directory.
-Write the command to change into the `tmp` directory using only relative paths, without changing directories.
+Write the command to change into the `tmp` directory using only relative paths.
 <br><br><br><br>